reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

-By passing `mapStateToPropsFactory` to `connect`, each `VisibleTodosList` component will receive its own `mapStateToProps` function, which in turn contains its own copy of the `getVisibleTodos` selector.
+By passing `mapStateToPropsFactory` to `connect`, each `VisibleTodosList` component will get its own `mapStateToProps` function, which in turn will contain its own copy of the `getVisibleTodos` selector.
 Memoization will now work correctly no matter what order the `VisibleTodoList` components are rendered in.

 ## API